 Killarney Travel Guide

 Killarney itself has many attractions, including Ross Castle, St Mary's Cathedral, and Muckross House, a Victorian mansion near the lake of the same name.
-Killarney also has a small but vibrant nightlife, which buzzes seven nights a week.
+Killarney has a small but vibrant nightlife, which buzzes seven nights a week.
 No visit to Killarney is complete without a ride in a jaunting car, a horse-drawn cart that operates as both taxi and tour guide.
 Killarney is home to the International Rally of the Lakes, an event which draws thousands of spectators every May and sees the already lively town party even harder.

 Become our Killarney Travel Expert